How to Plant, Grow, and Care for Goji Berry

 Fertilizing

-While goji berries don’t need a lot of plant food, add nitrogen at least twice during the growing season, ideally during the plants’ flowering and fruiting phases.
-Additionally, add 2 inches of compost or mulch around the base of the plant after it has fruited.
+While goji berries don’t need a lot of food, add nitrogen at least twice during the growing season, ideally during the flowering and fruiting phases.
+Add two inches of compost or mulch around the base after it has fruited.
 With goji berries, less is more.
-This hardy grower has a deep taproot that over time will extract much of what it needs from the soil it’s planted in.
+This hardy grower has a deep taproot that, over time, will extract much of what it needs from the soil it’s planted in.

 Propagation

-There are two methods for adding a goji plant to your garden.
-It’s possible to grow goji berries from seed.
-You may also choose to add a 1-2-year-old bare root to your garden.
-Starting from seed will most likely result in production in 2-3 years.
-If adding a bare-root, you may see a crop during the initial fall after planting.
+There are two methods for adding a goji berry to your garden.
+It’s possible to grow goji berries from seed or add a one to two-year-old potted or bare root to your garden.
+Starting from seed will most likely result in production in two to three years.
+If adding a bare-root or potted version, you may see a crop during the initial fall after planting.

-If growing from seed, place seeds at 1/8th inch deep in potting soil or seed starting mix and keep in a warm and sunny place.
-It’s possible to germinate and grow your plants under grow lights for the initial 6-9 months.
+If growing from seed, place seeds at eighth of an inch deep in potting soil or seed starting mix and keep in a warm and sunny place.
+It’s possible to germinate and grow your plants under grow lights for the initial six to nine months.
 The seeds germinate relatively quickly and need to be kept evenly moist.
-Keep in mind, if growing from seed, that there is some variability within seeds and you may find slight differences in your plants.
+Keep in mind, if growing from seed, there is some variability within seeds and you may find slight differences in your berries.

 Goji berries are delicate and easily bruised.
 If they weren’t so good for our health we may not grow them otherwise!
 As they quickly deteriorate, try to know how you will use this food before you harvest it.